How much time do we spend behind a desk?

-If you consult medical experts, they’ll tell you to lift, do squats, and start jogging.
+If you consult medical experts, they’ll tell you to get to the gym, to lift, do squats, and start jogging.

-Can you spare that much time out of your busy schedule?
-Probably not.
+But can you spare that much time out of your busy schedule?
+Maybe not.

 Desk bikes let you burn extra calories without having to leave your desk.

 But are desk bikes physically taxing enough?